← Back to Blog

 "What about taxes?"
 Creator earnings are reportable income.
 Footly retains the tax-related records needed for 1099 reporting (US creators) — that is the only ID-related data Footly itself stores.
 Your KYC images live with Ondato, not Footly.

 "Will my payout get stuck?"
-Once you're past the 14-day hold and the request is submitted, ACH and Paxum payouts are commodity flows — they don't stick.
+Once your request is submitted and approved, ACH and Paxum payouts are commodity flows — they don't stick.
 If a payout fails (wrong account number, closed account), it returns to your Footly wallet automatically and you can retry.

 Frequently asked questions